taskcluster/scrum/gen/initiatives.md

-# Themes
+# Initiatives

-Themes are large focus areas than span the Mozilla organization and are pertinent and addressable by the Taskcluster team.
+An _initiative_ is a collection of one or more milestones that, taken together, address one or more themes.
+Initiatives map to major projects that the Taskcluster team would like to accomplish, and can be either new functionality or substantial reworks of existing functionality.
+Depending on the project area, an initiative can be a thin wrapper around a single milestone if that milestone is high value and self-contained.

-The following are the current themes:
+The following are the current initiatives:

 * [Artifact Integrity](#artifact-integrity)
 * [Switch the Taskcluster datastore from Azure to Postgres](#azure-to-postgres)